AndreyStarikov/andreystarikov.github.io/_posts/2024-03-03-Scheduling-with-Spring-Boot-and-Quartz.md

 ```
 It works.
 Every 5 seconds we have message in logs with current time.

 What's next?
 Now, let's consider a scenario where we need to dynamically schedule tasks with specific arguments while our application is running.
 In such cases, it is better to use Quartz, a popular open-source job scheduling library.
-To integrate Quartz into our project, we will add the 'quartz-spring-boot-starter' dependency.
+To integrate Quartz into our project, we will add the `spring-boot-starter-quartz` dependency.
 ```
 implementation("org.springframework.boot:spring-boot-starter-quartz")
 ```